 The most common causes are the following:

-Many other conditions can cause delirium (see see Causes of Delirium).
+Many other conditions can cause delirium (see Table 2: Causes of Delirium).
 In about 10 to 20% of patients, no cause is identified.

 Predisposing factors include brain disorders (eg, dementia, stroke, Parkinson disease), advanced age, sensory impairment (eg, impaired vision or hearing), alcohol intoxication, and multiple coexisting disorders.